jessejhuang/calendar/readme.md

 Creative Portion
 1.Implemented feature to view one week at a time, with Previous/Next month buttons being replaced by previous/next week buttons

-2.Implemented a method that highlights the current day on the calendar, allowing the user to easily see the events that they have upcoming that day
+2.Implemented a method that highlights the current day on the calendar, allowing the user to easily see the events that they have upcoming that day.
+One can also click on other days to highlight them, with only one other day highlighted at a time.

 3.Created a method that displays all the events shown in the calendar on that particular page so that the user can easily see the things they have occuring that month.